gribnoysup/diy-dog-search/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Beer + React + Styled-Components = 😍

+This is a PWA with offline support bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).